Different ways of travelling to your destination

 Ship

-And one of the best ways to get to Antarctica?
-Boat.
+One of the most common ways to get to Antarctica?
+By boat.

-Pretty much, if you don’t feel like flying, world travel by a ship is possible.
+So if you don’t feel like flying, long-distance travel by ship is definitely possible.

 Pros

-On many ships you can take your car with you
+- You can often take your car with you

 Cons